 There’s never been a better time to chill out on the couch and put on a great movie.
 People are ditching traditional free-to-air TV and cinema, instead staying at home both to save a buck and avoid the hassle of having to go out.
 This has given rise to subscription video on-demand (SVOD) services such as Netflix.
-We’ve highlighted the worst movies to watch on Netflix, but if you’re strapped for time, you don’t want to be stuck watching something you hate.
-At the same time, Netflix’s huge log of movies makes it a nightmare for an indecisive person – such as this author – to decide what to sit down and watch.
+But we all have horrific stories about searching for hours for something to watch on Netflix, and just because you’re strapped for time doesn’t mean you should be stuck watching something you hate.
+Frankly, Netflix’s huge log of movies makes it a nightmare for an indecisive person – such as this author – to decide what to sit down and watch.

 Back in the day you paid $5 for an overnight video rental, so you were pretty much pigeonholed into watching it.
 Nowadays, Netflix gives you possibly too much choice, and all for a low price.
 Well, we endeavour to help people make better-informed decisions about what they’re buying, and movies are no exception.
 Here’s a list of the top 20 movies to watch on Netflix, and it’s unashamedly subjective.
 Hit the links below to go straight to a movie that interests you.
 Prefer to start a new series?
 See our list of the best Netflix shows here.

 - 6 Underground

 - Velvet Buzzsaw

 - Isn’t It Romantic